Cash, Cards, & Currency Abroad

 Tiny family-run shops.

-There’s something grounding about physically handing someone cash for a meal instead of tapping your phone without thinking.
+There's something grounding about handing someone cash instead of tapping your phone without thinking.

 Travel made money feel tangible again.